samsel/kappa-www/README.md

 ## pre-requisites
 -----------------
-* Bower - Make sure that the bower is installed globally.
+* bower - make sure that the bower is installed globally.
+* kappa > 1.x is required!

 ## usage
 --------